suchipi/mark-applier/README.md

   - Line breaks
   - Task lists
   - ...and more
-- Supports both light and dark theme (based on [@media prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme))
+- Supports both light and dark theme (based on [@media prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme), though you can override that if you prefer)
 - Super simple usage
 - Generated pages work even when JavaScript is disabled